phpmikeanz/tracics/TTRAC_NOTIFICATION_SYSTEM_COMPLETE.md

 ## 🎯 **Next Steps**

-The TTRAC Faculty Portal now has a complete notification system that:
+The TRAC Faculty Portal now has a complete notification system that:
 - ✅ **Keeps faculty informed** of all student activities
 - ✅ **Keeps students informed** of assignments, grades, and announcements
 - ✅ **Provides real-time updates** for all course activities
-- ✅ **Integrates seamlessly** with existing TTRAC functionality
+- ✅ **Integrates seamlessly** with existing TRAC functionality

 **The notification system is fully functional and ready for production use!** 🚀